The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: 0 Introduction

 In Part I below (\S 1,2, Props.
 1-7, Th.
-1-4: Subcontinuity Theorem, Aggregation Theorem, Shift-compactness Theorem, Strong Subcontinuity Theorem) in the context of a metric or Polish group $G$ we study continuity properties of the maps $m_{K}:t\mapsto \mu (Kt)$ in the light of theorems of Solecki [Sol2] and of Theorem SM above and related results.
-The key here is Fuller's notion of subcontinuity, as applied to the function $m_{K}(t)$ at $ t=1_{G}$.
-This yields a fruitful interpretation of Solecki's notion of \textit{amenability at }$1_{G}$ via \textit{selective subcontinuity} and linking it to \textit{shift-compactness} (see Th.
+1-4: Subcontinuity Theorem, Aggregation Theorem, Shift-compactness Theorem, Strong Subcontinuity Theorem), in the context of a metric or Polish group $G,$ we study continuity properties of the maps $m_{K}:t\mapsto \mu (Kt)$ in the light of theorems of Solecki [Sol2] and of Theorem SM above and related results.
+The key here is Fuller's notion of subcontinuity, as applied to the function $ m_{K}(t)$ at $t=1_{G}$.
+This yields a fruitful interpretation of Solecki's notion of \textit{amenability at }$1_{G}$ via \textit{selective subcontinuity } and linkage to \textit{shift-compactness} (see Th.
 3 below; the term is borrowed from [Par, III.2]).
 Since commutative Polish groups are amenable at 1 [Sol2, Th.
-1(ii)], this widens the field of applicability of shift-compactness to non-Haar-null subsets of these, as in [BinO6].
+1(ii)], this widens the field of applicability of shift-compactness to non-Haar-null subsets of these, as in [BinO4], and leads to a conjecture (see remarks preceding Theorem 3) as to whether $ \mathcal{HN}$ comprises the negligible sets of some refinement topology of $ \mathcal{T}_{d}$.
 In Part II (\S 3,4, Props.
-8-9, Theorems 5,6: Disaggregation Theorem, Generalized Simmons Theorem) we study measure discontinuity and extend results of Simmons beyond his locally compact context by reference to measures offering selective subcontinuity.
+8-9, Theorems 5,6: Disaggregation Theorem, Generalized Simmons Theorem) we study measure discontinuity and extend results of Simmons beyond his locally-compact context by reference to measures exhibiting selective subcontinuity.
+This draws on results in the companion paper [BinO8], which is concerned with the relative-interior-point property inspired by the \textit{Cameron-Martin} theory of Gaussian measures (\S 7.2 and \S 8.2).
 In Part III (\S 6, 7, Props.
-10, 11, Theorems 7, 7M, 7B, 8) we study the converse problem of the \textit{Weil topologies} generated by the pseudo-norms, defined for $E\in\mathcal{M}_+(G)$ by:
+10, 11, Theorems 7, 7M, 7B, 8) we study the converse problem of the \textit{Weil topologies} generated by the \textit{Fr\'{e}chet-Nikodym} pseudo-norms, defined for $E\in \mathcal{M}_{+}(G)$ by:

-As here, we study $EE^{-1}$ when following Simmons and Weil, and $E^{-1}E$ when following Solecki, for ease of reference -- duly identified.